 Lil Duck started Kindermusik this week and LOVED IT!
-He was so energized, in a good way .
-The mental stimulation is giving him yet another way to direct his enthusiasm in a very constructive manner.
+He was so energized, in a good way :).
+The mental stimulation from these Kindermusik baby activity ideas is giving him yet another way to direct his enthusiasm in a very constructive manner.

 Being a very musical family (Mama Duck has a degree in music performance and Daddy Duck is also very musical), Lil Duck naturally has an interest in creating music.
 Since Mama Duck used to teach piano to young students, she is well versed in the training of young musical ears and highly recommends the Kindermusik program.
 If you are thinking your child doesn’t have such “musical genes”, please encourage their musical abilities and interest if for no other reason than mental development and personal enjoyment.
 Plus we don’t know what hidden talents our children have until those areas are encouraged and allowed to develop.